 The NY Botanical Garden has the Everett Children’s Adventure Garden.
 It's a place where kids can run and climb and even check out some lily pads.
 You can guess why we like to hang there!

 You can get a closer look at the Statue of Liberty from a boat or the ground at the base of the statue.
 But if you want to go up inside, it is best to order tickets months in advance.
-The Early Access Statue of Liberty and Ellis Island ticket lets you beat the crowds and have access to the pedestal of the statue.
-You can enjoy access to the grounds of the Statue of Liberty National Monument and get priority entry with the Statue Cruises: Reserve New York ticket.
+Several of the Circle Line cruises will get you to close to the Statue of Liberty and Ellis Island.
+But if you want to step on the island and visit the Liberty Museum and Elis Island Immigration Museum, go for the Statue Cruises.
+You can get priority entry with the Statue Cruises: Reserve New York ticket.
 Coming from Jersey City?
 There a New Jersey ticket option too!

 Take a Bus or Bike Tour (or Even a Carriage Ride!)